robbiecas9/AlmightyDynamicChurch/NETLIFY-DEPLOYMENT.md

 ### Form Handling

 The contact form is configured to work with Netlify Forms.
+Form submissions will be stored in your Netlify dashboard and you can set up email notifications to forward submissions to almightygf@gmail.com.

+To set up email notifications:
+1. After deployment, go to your Netlify dashboard
+2. Select your site and go to Site settings > Forms > Form notifications
+3. Click "Add notification" and select "Email notification"
+4. Enter almightygf@gmail.com as the email address to receive notifications
+5. Save the settings

-The essential elements are:
+The essential elements of the Netlify form implementation are:

 1. A hidden form with the same fields as your visible form:
    ```html